bsgbryan/jyn/README.md

 # Alternate install and usage option

 You can install and run Jyn locally.
-This works well in a hosted environment where `sudo` doesn't have access to your user's environment as running Jyn from your local `node_modules` does not require super user privileges.
+This works well in a hosted environment where `sudo` doesn't have access to your user's environment.

 ```sh
 npm install --save jyn